300ECLIPS-Colour-6

 What are the common sources of Lead in the home?

-Common sources of lead in the home include lead-based paints, dust, and old plumbing.
+Common sources of lead in the home include lead-based paints, dust, old plumbing, and soil.

 What are the common sources of Lead in the environment?